 - Managing business-related issues

-As stated above, one of the biggest responsibilities of a nominee director is to provide the business director privacy and keep their information confidential.
-But it is important to state that this is not done to negate or avoid the risks and liability of the real director.
-It only hides the information of the actual director from public records and not from government records and authorities.
+One of the most significant responsibilities of a nominee director is to provide the business director privacy and keep their information confidential.
+But it is essential to state that this is not done to negate or avoid the risks and liability of the actual director.
+It only hides the information of the real director from public records and not from government records and authorities.
 Therefore, it is advisable that you do not hire a third party as one will directly point the risks to you.

-The appointed nominee director cannot make any decisions related to the business and cannot act on their own terms.
-Before the nominee director makes a decision, he has to consult the actual director based on what he is permitted to do and ascertain his next action.
-In specific cases, the nominee can allow the director to sign all the essential documentation and agreements and make operational business decisions.
+The appointed nominee director cannot make any decisions related to the business and cannot act on their terms.
+Before the nominee director decides, he must consult the actual director based on what he is allowed to do and ascertain his following action.
+In specific cases, the nominee can permit the director to sign all the essential documentation and agreements and make operational business decisions.
 In this case, the nominee director in Hong Kong becomes a representative or an agent of the company.

-Most businesses in Hong Kong that hire nominee directors allow them to have a role in the management actively.
-By giving nominee director duties, they can fulfill most of the tasks of the business director.
+Most businesses in Hong Kong hire nominee directors and let them have a role in the management actively.
+By giving nominee directors duties, they can fulfill most of the tasks of the business director.
 The third-party (nominee director) has permission to sign contracts and agreements, make essential decisions, and manage and open company bank accounts.
 But, it is not advisable to hire a third party as a nominee director.
-This is because the third party can not handle dividends as the income from dividends is transferred directly to the beneficial owner.
+This is because the third party can not manage dividends as the income from dividends is transferred straight to the beneficial owner.

 Pros and Cons of Appointing Nominee Director

-Many investors choose to appoint a nominee director depending on their preferences.
-But appointing a nominee director has its pros as well as its cons.
+Many investors prefer to appoint a nominee director depending on their preferences.
+But selecting a nominee director has its pros as well as its cons.
 Here are some of them:

 Another reason that directors choose this option is taxation.
 Such is true for foreign investors.
 According to their country of origin, income earned from businesses in Hong Kong can be taxed heavily.
 Foreigners who invest in Hong Kong hire a nominee director to avoid such taxation laws of their country.